Link Exchange Guide – Effective Strategies to Swap Backlinks

 • Select a quality site for real link juice.

-• The process of finding link exchange opportunities is similar to finding guest post opportunities.
-It is done through a manual approach or by joining social networks to connect with people.
+• Finding link exchange opportunities is similar to finding guest post opportunities.
+It can be done manually or by joining social networks to connect with people.

-• Platforms like Facebook groups, Slack, Discord, and Skype can help find people with the similar interests in link exchanging.
+• Platforms like Facebook groups, Slack, Discord, and Skype can help find people with similar interests in link exchange.

 3. Where to position links?

-Links must be integrated into relevant content and should not be placed in less valuable areas such as sidebar or footer.
-You have to make sure that the link profile is acceptable.
+Links must be integrated into relevant content and should not be placed in less valuable areas such as the sidebar or footer.
+You must also ensure that the link profile is acceptable.

 4. What is the count of outbound links?

-• The greater the number of outbound links, the weaker their individual impact becomes.
+• The greater the number of outbound links, the weaker their impact becomes.

 • Maintain the outbound link ratio because excessive linking can harm link opportunities.